 Mile 38.0: Lower Pinochet, a large beach on river right offers a large sandy campsite.

 Mile 38.3: Wolf Creek Rapid (IV) is a tricky spot where the river narrows and is filled with boulders.
 Scout from along the trail on river right.
-At high water a left line exists, but generally you're forced to brave the tricky line down the left side.
+At high water a left line exists, but generally you're forced to brave the tricky line down the right side.

 Mile 40.9: Just below Jim's Creek Falls (III+) is a large sandy beach on river left.
 Make sure you know where you're going, as this awesome camp is easily missed.